 You can also just create your own content.

-This may take some time, especially if you’re still starting.
+This may take some time, especially if you just start dropshipping.
 However, if you constantly come up with great content that gets a lot of interaction, it could be another source of revenue.

 But with this method comes a lot of brainstorming and creative juices.
 It doesn’t hurt to try though since releasing content on the platform is free.